This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Before your surgery:

-- Ask your caregiver if you need to take aspirin or a blood-thinning medicine before your surgery.
+- Ask your healthcare provider if you need to take aspirin or a blood-thinning medicine before your surgery.
 This medicine will help stop clots from forming in your blood.

-- Tell your caregiver if you have any other medical conditions, such as diabetes or heart, lung, or kidney disease.
+- Tell your healthcare provider if you have any other medical conditions, such as diabetes or heart, lung, or kidney disease.

-- Your caregiver may have you do certain tests to check your brain function.
+- Your healthcare provider may have you do certain tests to check your brain function.
 You may be asked to draw, memorize and remember items, or do certain movements.

 - Write down the correct date, time, and location of your procedure.